King, Pierce & Snohomish Counties, WA

 - 3Inspect gas flow and pressure — We check the pilot orifice for blockage, verify gas pressure at the valve, and make sure nothing upstream is cutting the supply short.
 When the thermocouple and thermopile test fine, this step usually pinpoints the cause.

-- More common in older units installed before the mid-2000s
+- ✓ Common in units manufactured before the mid-2000s

-- Can be relit manually following the manufacturer's steps
+- ✓ Can be relit manually using the valve knob on the gas assembly

 Service Area